Is the volume set correctly?

 What is volume?

-Volume is a measure of how loudly a person perceives an auditory event.
-It is a psychoacoustic quantity that depends on the sound pressure level, frequency spectrum and the time behavior of the sound.
+Loudness is a measure of how loud a person perceives an auditory event to be.
+It is a psychoacoustic quantity, which is determined by Sound Pressure Level, frequency spectrum and the time behavior of the sound.

 Addendum: A distinction is made between loudness and loudness.
 Volume happens on the volume control on the system.
 Loudness is the actually perceived and perceived threshold limit of an acoustic signal.
 I speak of volume because this is more common in the vernacular and this article should be understandable for everyone. 🙂